jwoyak/plures/README.md

 ---

 ### To Do:
+- [ ] Basic Functionality
+  - [ ] Add method to create full desktop entry file
+  - [ ] Add methods to manage (list, add, remove) desktop entries in list
+- [ ] Additional Features
   - [ ] Add support for setting Chrome App settings
   - [ ] Build automated testing (and test for more browsers/platforms)